USS GRIDLEY DDG 101

 August 22, USS Gridley departed homeport for a scheduled deployment.

-September 2, The Gridley recently pulled into Pearl Harbor, Hawaii, for a routine port call.
+September 3, The Gridley recently pulled into Pearl Harbor, Hawaii, for a routine port call after participated in Undersea Warfare Exercise (USWEX).